nadiaholmquist/archiso-pbp/README.md

+**Notice**: For the time being, you need to use archiso 48 to successfully build this.

 # archiso for Pinebook Pro

 This repository contains a customized archiso preset for building images for the Pinebook Pro ARM laptop.
 Pre-built images are available [here](https://github.com/nadiaholmquist/archiso-pbp/releases).